the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-ethical-source.md

 # 'Ethical Source'

 The ethical source movement seeks to affirmatively protect specific user rights by curtailing freedom 0, the freedom to use software 'for any purpose' and prohibiting the use of the software for unethical purposes.
-Consequently, these license by the classical definitions of free and open-source software from the FSF and OSI would not be considered free or open-source licenses, they do however generally resemble them in the  other three criteria of the definition.
+Consequently, these license by the classical definitions of free and open source software from the FSF and OSI would not be considered free or open source licenses.
+Ethical Source licenses do generally resemble conventional free/libre and open source in the other three criteria of the definition.
-Their merits versus conventional open-source licenses has been the subject of some debate, and their adoption has thus far been relatively limited.
+Their merits versus conventional open source licenses has been the subject of some debate, and their adoption has thus far been relatively limited.

 A leading figure in this movement is Coraline Ada Ehmke creator of the [Contributor Covenant](https://www.contributor-covenant.org/), the [Hippocratic License](https://firstdonoharm.dev/), and the founder in 2020 of the [Organisation for Ethical Source](https://ethicalsource.dev/).
 In the words of its advocates, [Ethical Source](https://ethicalsource.dev/) was created to "empower developers, giving us the freedom and agency to ensure that our work is being used for social good and in service of human rights."